uofu-emb/rtos/labs/02.testing/README.md

 https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityAssertionsCheatSheetSuitableforPrintingandPossiblyFraming.pdf

-### Running the test
-Run the test with this command.
-Because we are using the simulator, the test does not need to upload the binary.

-`pio test --without-uploading --environment disco_f072b`

 ## Not everything needs a test.
 - Don't test external libraries.
 - Some things are trivial and don't need tests.
 If you aren't sure, write a test.